A successive centralized circumcenter reflection method for the convex feasibility problem: Linear and superlinear convergence rate

-We will need a result on the linear convergence of Fej\'er monotone sequences. \begin{lemma} If the sequence $\{z^k\}\subset \mathbb{R}^n$ is Fej\'er Monotone with respect to a set $M\subset \mathbb{R}^n$, and the scalar sequence $\{\dist(z^k,M)\}$ converges Q-linearly to 0, then $\{z^k\}$ converges R-linearly to a point $\Bar{z}\in M$. \end{lemma} \begin{proof} See Proposition 3.8 in \cite{Behling.1}.
+\begin{lemma}[{Fejér monotonicity and linear convergence \cite[Prop.~3.7]{Behling:2021}}] If the sequence $\{x^k\}\subset \re^n$ is Fej\'er Monotone with respect to a set $M\subset \re^n$, and the scalar sequence $\{\dist(x^k,M)\}$ converges {Q-linearly} to 0, then $\{x^k\}$ converges {R-linearly} to a point $\Bar{x}\in M$. \end{lemma}